muratk3n/thirdwave/en/tweets/2019/week51.md

 Basically the motto is get elected, somehow, then deliver left, ppl will feel the diff and vote for you.
-Parties who did not do that have been disappearing - we talk a lot abt US, UK, how Dems are miserable there, but in Germany too, bcz of "Third Way" Schroder SPD cratered.
+Parties who did not do that have been disappearing - we talk a lot abt US, UK, how Dem equivalents are miserable there, but in Germany too, bcz of "Third Way" Schroder SPD cratered.
 Clinton, Blair hipsterism will only carry you so far.

 \#ukelection